explosion-mental/scripts/README.md

   than _ZZ_ or _:q_ those files would not be removed.
 - Two configurable variables on vifmimg.
 - It uses cksum to see whether the file was modified.
+### todo
+- display a message while the preview is loading (for everything but images)

 **Have fun!**